 Information security is often described using the CIA Triad.
-The CIA stands for Confidentiality, Integrity, and Availability and these are the three elements of data that information security tries to protect.
-If we look at the CIA triad from the attacker’s viewpoint, they would seek to compromise confidentiality by stealing data, integrity by manipulating data and availability by deleting data or taking down the systems that host the data.
+CIA stands for Confidentiality, Integrity, and Availability, and these are the three elements of data that information security tries to protect.
+If we look at the CIA triad from the attacker’s point of view, they would seek to compromise confidentiality by stealing data, integrity by manipulating data, and availability by deleting data or taking down the hosting system.

-By and far, most attacks have been focused on disrupting confidentiality or availability so defense mechanisms and training has also been focused there.
-The number of data breaches has skyrocketed and there is a flourishing market for stolen data including personal health information, credit card numbers, social security numbers, advertising lists, and proprietary technology.
+By and far, most attacks focus on disrupting the confidentiality or availability of data so defense mechanisms and training have also been focused there.
+The number of data breaches have skyrocketed, and there is a flourishing market for stolen information including personal health information (PHI), credit card numbers, social security numbers and other personal information, and proprietary technology.
 We also see many attacks on availability through Denial of Service.

 There is a software development saying that goes, “Garbage in, garbage out,” meaning if you let junk data into your program, it will produce junk for output.
 Similarly, junk data used in decision making will result in bad decisions.
 Integrity attacks of this sort aim to sabotage competitors or opponents by poisoning information stores that their competitors use to make critical decisions.